kritiksoman/Aerial-Segmentation/Unsupervised-DEM-Segmentation/README.md

 ## Overview
 The notebook shows how DEM can be segmented by using basic image processing techniques.
-It uses the method described in https://doi.org/10.1145/3297001.3297041
+It uses the method described in https://doi.org/10.1145/3297001.3297041 .
+This method works because rooftop edges are mostly step edges.

 ## Dependencies